ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](mandrill_grid.jpg)](mandrill_grid.jpg) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](mandrill_blin_rev2.jpg)](mandrill_blin_rev2.jpg)

-As you can see as the destination quadratrial was not a orthogonal rectangle the image was severely distorted producing lots of inward curving lines.
+As you can see, as the destination quadrilateral was not an orthogonal rectangle the image was severely distorted producing lots of inward curving lines.

 #### Tiled Bilinear Distortions {#bilinear_tiling}

 Now while a '`BilinearReverse`' produces 'curved' images from rectangular ones.
 The effect does produce interesting tile patterns that seem to generate curved 3-dimensional looking surfaces.

-For example by applying the same transformation as was used for [Viewing Distant Horizons](#horizon) above we get this interesting result.
+For example, by applying the same transformation as was used for [Viewing Distant Horizons](#horizon) above we get this interesting result.

 ~~~
 convert checks.png  -virtual-pixel tile  -mattecolor DodgerBlue \